 Walk or Bike

 Roads and trails provide access to most amenities and attractions in Banff.
 Download the Banff Trails Map (PDF).

-Use the Bike Fix-It Station in Central Park to pump up your tires or make minor repairs.
-It includes several tools securely attached to the stand with stainless steel cables and tamper-proof fasteners.
+Use the Bike Fix-It Stations (PDF) to pump up your tires or make minor repairs.
+They include several tools securely attached to the stand with stainless steel cables and tamper-proof fasteners.
 Hang your bike from the arm to freely move pedals and wheels.
 If you need help with a repair, just scan the QR Code on the front of the station to get detailed instructions.

 There's limited parking for RVs in the Town of Banff.
 Use Banffparking.ca for help parking in town.

 Take a Taxi or Book Transportation

 Taxis and commercial shuttles service the Banff area 24 hours a day.

 - Get around the national park without a car.
 Explore the Park vehicle-free, discover hidden gems and more.